a-memme/Text_Analysis_Reddit/README.md

 - Access Reddit data at scale via the Python Reddit API Wrapper library (PRAW).
 - Analyze reddit post titles via 2 competing methods and assess the ouputs of each:
     - Standard lemmatization + tokenization
-    - KeyBERT keyword extractio model (see reference below)
+    - KeyBERT keyword extractio model (see reference for more details).
 - Calculate average metric scores of keywords outputted by the model
 - Calculate a correlation matrix of the keywords to determine a richer understanding of top performing keywords and topics